 To date, most of these violations have gone without redress and those responsible have either not been held accountable or have been sentenced to light penalties not commensurate with the gravity of the crimes committed.
-The International Commission of Jurists (ICJ) has previously identified persistent flaws and weaknesses of the Tunisian justice system, both in law and practice, in particular with regards to its capacity to provide redress and accountability for human rights violations.
+The International Commission of Jurists (ICJ) has previously identified persistent flaws and weaknesses of the Tunisian justice system,1 both in law and practice, in particular with regards to its capacity to provide redress and accountability for human rights violations.
 These include: the broad discretion of the public prosecutor to dismiss cases without providing specific reasons and the failure to provide a means for victims to effectively challenge such decisions; the inadequacy of criminal investigations; the lack of effective measures for the protection of victims and witnesses; inadequate statutory provisions on definitions of crimes and the principle of superior responsibility; and the inappropriate use of military courts to address human rights violations.
 Indeed, most of the cases of serious human rights violations committed during the December 2010 to January 2011 uprising have been tried before military courts in violation of international standards, and deviating from the normal course of the criminal procedure established under Tunisian law.
 As a result, to date, the Tunisian criminal justice system has been unable to provide effective accountability and redress for past human rights violations.

-Addressing the abysmal legacy of human rights violations has therefore become a paramount priority for both the transitional authorities and civil society, culminating in the enactment of the Transitional Justice Law in 2013 (the 2013 Law), the establishment of the Truth and Dignity Commission (Instance Vérité et Dignité, IVD), and the adoption of other "transitional justice" measures, in particular the Specialized Criminal Chambers (SCC).
+Addressing the abysmal legacy of human rights violations has therefore become a paramount priority for both the transitional authorities and civil society, culminating in the enactment of the Transitional Justice Law in 20132 (the 2013 Law), the establishment of the Truth and Dignity Commission (Instance Vérité et Dignité, IVD), and the adoption of other "transitional justice" measures, in particular the Specialized Criminal Chambers (SCC).

 In application of the 2013 Law, the SCC were formally established by Decree No. 2014-2887 of 8 August 2014 (the 2014 Decree)3 within the Tribunals of First Instance (TFI) which are under the jurisdiction of nine Courts of Appeal.
 The SCC have jurisdiction over "cases related to gross violations of human rights, as defined in international conventions ratified by Tunisia and in the provisions of the current Law".4 However, the enforcement of other laws, such as the Code of Military Justice, has meant that human rights violations alleged to have been carried out by military or law enforcement officials have been so far adjudicated by military courts.
-According to a SCC judge interviewed by the ICJ, the SCC are meant to be chambers with a specific jurisdiction-matter, sitting within the ordinary justice system as other chambers situated within a TFI.5 This in principle would suggest that gross human rights violations should be removed from the jurisdiction of military courts and criminal chambers and transferred to the SCC.
-Yet, it is not entirely clear whether the SCC have excusive jurisdiction over such violations, as nowhere is this made explicit.
-It is also unclear whether the SCC jurisdiction would extend to cover civil claims by victims of human rights violations adjudicated by the SCC.
+According to a SCC judge interviewed by the ICJ, the SCC are meant to be chambers with a specific jurisdiction-matter, sitting within the ordinary justice system as other chambers situated within a TFI.5 This in principle would suggest that gross human rights violations, as nowhere is this made explicit.
+It is also unclear whether the SCC jurisdiction would extend to cover civil claims by victims of human rights violations adjudicated by victims of human rights violations adjudicated by the SCC.